 ⇒ July 24-26, any time, WATCH THE FILM on your home device.

 ⇒ July 26 at 4:00 p.m.
 US Eastern Time, DISCUSS THE FILM, its context and its relevance to today.
-Meet Judy Kreith and Robin Truesdale — the award-winning filmmakers of this documentary film — and Marion Kreith, the survivor whose story inspired it.
+Meet Judy Kreith and Robin Truesdale — the award-winning filmmakers of this documentary film — and two eyewitnesses to this history, Marion Kreith and Felicia Rosshandler.

 Judy Kreith (right) is co-director of Cuba’s Forgotten Jewels: A Haven in Havana.
 She is a professional dance educator and choreographer with an MA from Stanford University.
 She has extensively studied Cuban dance and while in Cuba, began research into the Jewish refugees’ diamond polishing industry that flourished in Havana during the Second World War, working on-site with Cuban historians.
 Judy has spoken on this topic to many groups, including a conference at the University of Antwerp, Belgium.

 Marion Finkels Kreith (left) was born in Altona, Germany August 6, 1927.
 Her family fled Germany in 1938 to escape the Nazis.
 After three harrowing years crossing Europe, living some time in Belgium, they received visas to travel to Cuba and boarded a ship in Portugal in 1941.
 In Havana, they found safety from the Holocaust, and Marion worked as a teenager in the flourishing diamond business there to support her family.
 In 1946, the family was able to immigrate to the United States.
 She has lived in Colorado since the 1950s.